 Kubernetes can support GPUs to speed parallel processing, and auto-scaling in environments that support it.
 This feature can be used for Machine Learning and Data Science applications.
-Kublr can automaticaly detects GPUs on AWS and Azure instances and configure the environment to use GPUs with Kubernetes.
+Kublr can automatically detects GPUs on AWS and Azure instances and configure the environment to use GPUs with Kubernetes.

 This document explains: